Frequently Asked Questions M.A. Political Science and M.A. Sociology

 Can I study abroad?

 The M.A.
-Political Science and the M.A.
-Sociology do have special programs in cooperation with the DAAD (German Academic Exchange Service).
-When you are participating in one of these programs, you will spend one year in the U.S. (PolSci: Johns-Hopkins University; Soc: Indiana University).
+Sociology has a special program in cooperation with the DAAD (German Academic Exchange Service).
+When you are participating in this program, you can spend one year in the U.S. (Indiana University).
 You can apply until January 31st in your first semester to spend the second your of your Master studies in the U.S.

-Additionally, in Political Science you can apply to participate in a program to earn a Double Degree (you will spend one year in Mannheim and one year either at the University of Nottingham or the University of Essex, UK).
+year in Mannheim and one year either at the University of Nottingham or the

 Are there tuition fees?
 How much are they?

-The tuition fees will affect all international students who are about to study in Germany at one of the universities in Baden-Württemberg from the fall semester 2017/18 on.
-The tuition fee will probably amount to € 1,500 per semester.
-Students who are already enrolled at one of the universities in Baden-Württemberg will not have to pay the tuition fee and will be able to graduate in their aspired degree program at their current university under the current conditions (retention of acquired rights).
+Tuition fees affect all international students who are about to study in Germany at one of the universities in Baden-Württemberg.
+The tuition fee amounts € 1,500 per semester.
 For further information see the homepage of our International Office.

 How can I finance my postgratuate education?

-There are many scholarships available for postgraduate students at the Univeristy.
+There are many scholarships available for postgraduate students at the University of Mannheim.
 Please visit the pages of the International Office of the University of Mannheim.
 Another great provider of information is the DAAD (Deutscher Akademischer Auslandsdienst - German Academic Exchange Service).
 Their scholarship data bank gives you the possibility to search for scholarships specifically fitted for you.